How do you control dust on a construction site? Water, barriers, polymers, stones and vegetation, and sweeping.

 General dust control guidelines

-Follow these general guidelines with every construction project.
-They’re no-brainers to follow, and they’ll reduce your dust control mitigation costs.
+Follow the below guidelines with every project, to reduce dust control mitigation costs.

-#1 For large project sites, first test a small area with your selected dust control method.
-See how it works, before you use it on your entire project.
+- For large project sites, first test a small area with your selected dust control method.
+See how it works, before using it on your entire project.

-#2 Treat areas early in the day if you think the dust will pick up later on.
-You’ll prevent problems later in the day as the temperature rises and vehicle traffic increases.
+- Treat areas early in the day, if you think the dust will pick up later in the day.
+You’ll prevent problems from temperature rises and increased vehicular traffic.

-#3 Limit ALL vehicle speeds on dusty roads.
+- Limit all vehicle speeds on dusty roads.

-#5 Follow manufacturer’s specifications for all dust control methods.
+- Follow the manufacturer’s specifications for all dust control methods.

-#8 For construction trailers on-site, tape all doors except those used for access.
-Also, cover storage materials.
+- For construction trailers on-site, tape all doors except those used for access.

 Important Note: each location and project has different dust requirements.
-So learn about your city, state, and contract dust requirements.
-This will drive your choice over the dust control method to use.
+So, learn about your city, state, and contract dust requirements.
+This will drive your choice of dust control method to use.

 It’s important to also tailor dust control plans to each individual project.
 No two project sites are the same.
-Especially when you consider different geographic project locations.
-Because some project sites are windier, while others are more humid and hot.
+Especially, when you consider different geographic project locations.
+Some project sites are windier, while others are more humid and hot.

 Method #1: water

-This is easily the most common method used for dust control.
-It’s cheap and it works great.
+This is the most common method used for dust control.
+It’s cheap and works great.

-Spray trucks will lightly spray water on areas with dry and loose dirt.
+Spray trucks can lightly spray water on areas with dry and loose dirt.
 This prevents dust from kicking up and becoming airborne.

-Just don’t use sprinkling systems if it’ll create mud or flooding on public streets.
-The mud and flooding can become safety hazards for drivers.
+Just don’t use sprinkling systems, if they’ll create mud or flooding on public streets.
+This can become a safety hazard for drivers.

 Also, don’t use too much water, as excess water will erode patches of your land.
-You can have runoff issues too, where you have more water than the land can absorb.
-The excess water then runs off to neighboring areas and may cause damage.
+You can have runoff issues too, with more water than the land can absorb.
+Excess water then runs off to neighboring areas, potentially causing damage.

 Method #2: barriers

 These barriers are typically board fences made from wood.
-But you can use any other solid material you can get your hands on, such as the following:
+Any other solid material you can get your hands on, such as the following will work too:

 - Snow fencing